aws-samples/eks-workshop-v2/website/docs/troubleshooting/dns/step4-check-vpc.md

 sidebar_position: 54
 ---

-When DNS traffic flows from application pods to kube-dns service and to Coredns pods, it likely traverses different nodes and different VPC subnets.
+When DNS traffic flows from application pods to kube-dns service and to CoreDNS pods, it likely traverses different nodes and different VPC subnets.
 We must ensure that that DNS traffic can flow between worker nodes and subnets at the VPC level.

 In the VPC, there are two main components that can filter network traffic: Security Groups and Network ACLs.
 We must ensure that Security Groups associated with worker nodes and Networks ACLs associated with worker node subnets allow DNS traffic to flow in and out.